bahramali/NFTMonitoring/README.md

 The dashboard shows a bar chart of the most recent spectral intensities and a temperature line chart.
 Historical band data can be explored with a separate line chart.

-Below the live bar chart there is a **Daily Band** section.
+Below the live bar chart there is a **Historical Bands** section.
 Use the dropdown to choose any band (F1–F8, clear or NIR) and see how its intensity changed over the last 24 hours.

 Incoming MQTT messages are expected to provide channel values such as `ch415`, `ch445`, … `ch680`.
 The dashboard normalizes these keys to